zoyafuso-NOAA/Optimal_Allocation_GoA/README.md

 ## Input Data -- Spatial Domain

-The spatial domain of the survey optimization is the Gulf of Alaska divided into a roughly 5 km resolution grid resulting in N = 22832 total survey cells.
+The spatial domain of the survey optimization is the Gulf of Alaska divided into a roughly 5 km resolution grid resulting in n_cells = 22832 total survey cells.
 The script used to create the survey grid is contained in the [MS_OM_GoA](https://github.com/zoyafuso-NOAA/MS_OM_GoA/blob/master/data/Extrapolation_Grid_Covariates.R) repo.
 That script produces an RData product called Extrapolation_depths.RData that is contained within the [data/](https://github.com/zoyafuso-NOAA/Optimal_Allocation_GoA/tree/master/data) directory in this repo.
-Extrapolation_depths.RData contains a variable called Extrapolation_depths which is a dataframe of N rows.
+Extrapolation_depths.RData contains a variable called `Extrapolation_depths` which is a dataframe of N rows.
 Useful fields for this analysis are stated in the table below:

 | Field Name          | Description                                 |